Essay topics for Philosophy and Theory of AI

 -

-In Beigang (2023), counterfactual fairness of a prediction model was formalized using the counterfactual provided by causal models.
-Could it be formulated also using the counterfactuals from philosophy (the Lewis-Stalnaker counterfactual) or from explainable AI (see Wachter 2018 “Counterfactual explanations without opening the black box”)?
-For this, one could explore the variation semantics framework of Hudetz and Crawford (2022, “Variation semantics: when counterfactuals in explanations of algorithmic decisions are true”).
-What is the practical relevance of such results?
+Regarding the idea of using a richer language, you may consult, e.g., Beigang (2023) on using causal models to specify a counterfactual fairness condition.
+You may also reflect on formulating this with the counterfactuals from philosophy (the Lewis-Stalnaker counterfactual) or from explainable AI (see Wachter 2018 “Counterfactual explanations without opening the black box”)?
+You could also explore the variation semantics framework of Hudetz and Crawford (2022, “Variation semantics: when counterfactuals in explanations of algorithmic decisions are true”).

 -

-In classical philosophy of AI (from the 1980s and 1990s), Gödel’s Incompleteness Theorem played a crucial role for arguing for impossibilities for (symbolic) AI.
+Impossibility: In the lecture on computability theory, we saw classical impossibility results for symbolic computation/AI.
+Indeed, in the classical philosophy of AI during the 1980s and 1990s, Gödel’s Incompleteness Theorem played a central role in arguing for impossibilities for (symbolic) AI.
 (See here for a brief overview.)
-Discuss and compare this to modern impossiblity result for machine learning like that of Colbrook et al. (2022, “The difficulty of computing stable and accurate neural networks”)?

 -

-One way to state the interpretability problem of neural networks (that I find particularly useful) is in terms of micro-level and macro-level.
+Interpretability: One way to state the interpretability problem of neural networks (that I find particularly useful) is in terms of micro-level and macro-level.
 We completely understand neural networks at the micro-level: how they propagate the activation of the input neurons to the output neurons and how they update their weights during learning.
 The problem is understanding them at the macro-level: to explain in human-understandable terms this process that goes on at the micro-level.
 An analogy is provided by thermodynamics: we have a complete understanding of the billions of gas particles in a box (how their position and momentum changes over time), and thermodynamics also provides an understanding of this micro-level process in the macro-level terms of temperature and pressure.
-What can be said about this problem of relating the micro-level to the macro-level from a general philosophical theory of explanatory levels as, e.g., presented in this recent book and, in particular, in the first paper in there by List (which is also here)?

 Example